 A lot of people are afraid of niching down because they’re afraid that they’ll back themselves into a corner or eliminate way too many audience members that they can really help.

 But niching down really helps you stand out in a big, loud marketplace.
-You’ll stand out not only by having legitimately uncommon products and content, but you’ll stand out in an SEO sense too.
-(SEO is short for Search Engine Optimization, and it just means ranking better when people search for you on Google, and possibly Bing.)
+You’ll stand out not only by having legitimately less common products and content, but you’ll stand out in an SEO sense too.
+(SEO is short for Search Engine Optimization, and it just means ranking higher when people search for you on Google and other search engines.)

-Keep in mind too that you can always expand out of your niche later once you get thousands of loving audience members, but having a niche is a much more effective strategy when you’re not at that stage yet.
+Keep in mind too that you can always expand out of your niche later, once you've got thousands of loving audience members, but having a niche is a much more effective strategy when you’re not at that stage yet.

 Chances are, like many artists, you could niche down to a ton of different things.
 So, how do you choose where to focus?